alanhkarp/SitePassword/README.md

 SitePassword could generate a weak site password just by chance.
 To let you know that has happened, it uses the same colors that appear in the master password strength meter to tell you how strong your site password is.
 For example, if your site password is orange, then it is weak.
 In that case, just choose a different nickname for the site.

-Since SitePassword doesn't store your passwords, there's no way you can use your existing passwords with it.
-You will have to use the web site's *Change Password* or
-*Forgot Password*
-feature on sites where you already have accounts.
+Although it is not recommended, SitePassword can remember passwords you provide.
+They are stored in your settings encrypted with the computed password for the site as a key.
+That means you must fill in the form before entering your password.
+After you fill in the form, open the settings by clicking the gear icon and click the <em>Provide your own site password</em> check box.
+You can then enter your password into the site password field.

 You can also get your passwords without the extension.
 Go to [SitePassword.info](https://sitepassword.info) or
 [the page on Github](https://alanhkarp.github.io/SitePasswordWeb) and fill in the form.
+The passwords you provided will not be available from the web page unless you have access to the bookmark for the site.

 [Computing an Acceptable Password](#acceptable)
 --------------------------